 Parameter Description -arttoart <source art=""/> <destination art=""> <max resolution=""> <threshold> <fitting error=""></fitting></threshold></max></destination> Creates colour art based on the selected source art layer, and outputs it to the selected destination art layer, removing any existing artwork in that layer prior.
-To reproduce the effect of the Create Colour Art from Line Art command in Harmony, simply use it with the following parameters: -arttoart 4 2 2500 0.25 1 <source art=""/> : The art layer containing the line art to base the colour art on.
-The value is one of the numbers used in the back-end to identify art layers: 1: Underlay Art
+To reproduce the effect of the Create Colour Art from Line Art command in Harmony, simply use it with the following parameters: -arttoart 4 2 2500 0.25 1 <source art=""/>: The art layer containing the line art to base the colour art on.
+The value is one of the numbers used in the back-end to identify art layers: • 1: Underlay Art • 2: Colour Art

-Parameter Description 2: Colour Art 4: Line Art 8: Overlay Art <destination art=""></destination>: The art layer in which to remove existing line art and output the generated colour art.
-Uses the same numbering system as the one for the source art parameter. <threshold>: The factor that determines the level of detail to take in account to create the colour art.
+Parameter Description • 4: Line Art • 8: Overlay Art <destination art="">: The art layer in which to remove existing line art and output the generated colour art.
+Uses the same numbering system as the one for the source art parameter. <max resolution="">: The maximum size in pixels, of either dimension of the rasterized image that is created to generate the colour art.
+If too low, thin lines will either be ignored or cut up along their length.
+This setting should be at least as high as the width at which the drawing is intended to be rendered.
+In Harmony, this parameter is set to 2500 by default.</max></destination> <threshold>: The factor that determines the level of detail to take in account to create the colour art.
 The higher this setting is, the less detailed but the more manageable the colour art will be.
 The lower it is, the more details will be included in the colour art.
-In Harmony, this parameter is set to 0.25 by default. <fitting error="">: Reduces the amount of detail in the colour art by converting sequences of points fit curvilinear shapes into curved segments.
+In Harmony, this parameter is set to 0 .
+25 by default. <fitting error="">: Reduces the amount of detail in the colour art by converting sequences of points fit curvilinear shapes into curved segments.
 In Harmony, this parameter is set to 1 by default.</fitting></threshold>